Welcome to WORDPEACE’s Winter/Spring 2018 issue!

 WORDPEACE is a literary journal dedicated to peace and justice.

 This issue features poetry, fiction, non-fiction, and the work of two artists, Stephen Mead (cover art and others) and James Eret.

-Submissions are open for the month of March through April 15 for publication in the Summer/Fall issue.
+They will re-open for the month of October for publication in the Winter/Spring issue.

 We publish semi-annually, with submissions open in March or April (for August/Sept. publication) and October (for February/March publication).

 Letter from the Editor:

 While working on this issue of WORDPEACE, I find it is more painful every day to watch the news.
 It seems each day brings more efforts by Republicans and far-right groups to take hard-won rights away from women, LGBTQIA and other marginalized communities.
 We watch on TV and on the internet the angry posturing of our unhinged and unqualified president, school shootings, the fraying away of immigrant rights and trans rights.
 Some days my country seems unrecognizable.
 I do see great hope, however, in the beautiful young people who are unafraid to speak up and protest, and in all of us who are going into the streets to speak our minds and show our support.
 We can write, and we can resist.